 A survey of butterfly species in Nauni was conducted over two years, from October 2018 to September 2020.
 Daily observations were carried out between 7:00 AM and 11:00 AM using Nikon binoculars.
 To ensure accurate identification, butterflies were frequently photographed from multiple angles using a Nikon D3400 DSLR camera.
 This approach enabled the capture of detailed images, facilitating precise species identification and verification.
 The combined method of visual observation and photographic documentation played a crucial role in assessing butterfly diversity in the region.
 For further identification, various field guides were consulted, including publications by Wynter-Blyth (1957), Kunte (2000), and Haribal (1992).
 All scientific nomenclature in the present study follows the classification system outlined by Varshney (1993).
 Seasonality was evaluated using a presence–absence scoring method, followed by the calculation of occurrence percentage (%) to determine the status of each species.

-Fig. No. 1.
+Fig. 1.
 Study Area Map of Nauni, Solan, Himachal Pradesh.